COVID-19 Information for Families

 Get Vaccinated To Help Protect Against Serious COVID Illness and Long COVID

-- Pregnant and Postpartum People – If you are pregnant or recently had a baby, you are at higher risk for serious complications from COVID-19.
+• If you are pregnant or recently had a baby, you are at higher risk for serious complications from COVID.
 That is why pregnancy experts recommend COVID-19 vaccination for pregnant and postpartum people (including those who are breastfeeding).
-Learn more about the dangers of COVID-19 to you and your baby, and why getting vaccinated is the safer choice and likely gives your baby some protection against COVID.
+View this handout from the American College of Obstetricians and Gynecologists (AGOG) to learn more about the dangers of COVID-19 to you and your baby, and to find out why getting the COVID vaccine is the safer choice.

 Some people have side effects after getting their COVID-19 vaccine, while others might have no side effects.
 Side effects may affect your ability to do daily activities, but they should go away within a few days.
 Learn more about common side effects after COVID-19 vaccination.
-Serious vaccine side effects are rare.
+Serious side effects from the COVID vaccine are rare.

 What Else Can I Do to Protect Myself and My Loved Ones from Serious COVID Illness?